 grain_icon Ontologies Search | Browse | Ontology Submission | Tutorial | FAQ | Help

 Links to the most up to date versions of ontology flat files are provided below.
 Definitions of the terms in all ontologies are contained in respective definition files.
-You may wish to download the flat files and view them by using a stand alone ontology browser DAG-EDIT
+You may wish to download the flat files and view them by using a stand alone ontology editor OBO-Edit

 Current Ontologies